-A congenital deficiency in the C1 inhibitor has been recognized in humans and occurs rarely in dogs.
+A congenital deficiency in the C1 inhibitor has been recognized in people and occurs rarely in dogs.
 This can lead to uncontrolled complement activation and inflammation.
 Affected animals have recurrent bouts of facial edema.

 There is no specific treatment for complement deficiencies.
 Vaccination and antibiotics are used to prevent and treat infection.
 As with all inherited diseases, subsequent breeding programs must be carefully assessed to prevent the reappearance of the disease in future generations.

-Deficiencies In Acquired Immunity
+Deficiencies In ADAPTIVE Immunity

 Congenital hypogammaglobulinemia has been recognized either alone or in combination with defects in cell-mediated immunity (combined immunodeficiency, see below).
 Deficiencies in IgG subclasses have been seen in some breeds of cattle; IgM deficiency has been described in horses; and IgA deficiencies have been described in Beagles, German Shepherds, and Chinese Shar-Peis.
 Cattle with IgG subclass deficiency are usually asymptomatic.
 Older foals with IgM deficiencies develop respiratory infections.
 Dogs with IgA deficiency, like their human counterparts, are prone to chronic skin infections, chronic respiratory infections, and possibly allergies.
-The IgA deficiency of Beagles appears to be due to a defect in the secretion of IgA, because IgA-positive cells are present in normal numbers.
-Some German Shepherds seem to have lower IgA levels than other breeds and a higher incidence of intestinal infections.
+IgA deficiency of Beagles appears to be due to a defect in the secretion of IgA, because IgA-positive cells are present in normal numbers.
+Some German Shepherds have lower IgA levels than other breeds and a higher incidence of intestinal infections.
 IgA deficiency in Shar-Peis is highly variable; some have negligible serum and secretory levels, and some have normal serum levels and low or negligible secretory levels.
-Like the German Shepherds, affected Shar-Peis have more problems than expected with allergies.
-Patients with these immunodeficiency syndromes may have a higher than usual incidence of autoimmune diseases and auto-antibodies such as autoimmune hemolytic anemia, thrombocytopenia, and systemic lupus erythematosus.
+Like German Shepherds, affected Shar-Peis have more problems than expected with allergies.
+Patients with these immunodeficiency syndromes may have a higher than usual incidence of autoimmune diseases and autoantibodies, such as autoimmune hemolytic anemia, thrombocytopenia, and systemic lupus erythematosus.
 Longterm treatment with broad-spectrum antibiotics is required and is often unsatisfactory.

 Transient hypogammaglobulinemia has been recognized most frequently in foals and puppies.
 It may be more common in Spitz-type puppies than in other breeds.
 It results from a delayed onset of immunoglobulin production in the newborn and is associated with defects in both TH function and the B cell response to foreign antigens.
 Puppies with this condition develop recurrent respiratory infections at 1–6 mo of age but recover by 8 mo.
 Affected foals frequently develop clinical signs of hypogammaglobulinemia (usually respiratory infections) at ~6 mo of age when their maternal antibody reaches a very low level.
-After another 3–5 mo, they begin to produce immunoglobulin.
+After another 3–5 mo they begin to produce immunoglobulin.
 Appropriate antibiotic treatment and supportive therapy is often sufficient.

 Deficiencies in Cell-mediated Immunity